eternoendless/prestashop.github.io/news/_posts/2019-08-25-prestashop-in-2019-and-beyond-part-2-pain-points.md

 layout: post
 title:  "PrestaShop in 2019 and beyond, part 2: The Pain Points"
 subtitle: "aka What needs to be improved"
-date:   2019-02-17 09:30:00
+date:   2019-08-11 09:30:00
 authors: [ PabloBorowicz ]
 icon: icon-compass
 tags: [1.7, architecture]
 ---

-This is the second in a [series of articles][introduction] we introduced last month, that aims to describe where we are, where we are going, and some ideas on how we'll get there.
+This is the second in a [series of articles][introduction] we introduced earlier this year, that aims to describe where we are, where we are going, and some ideas on how we'll get there.

 # The Pain points